The Wall Street Journal: 20th century

 In the months before his death in 1902, Dow arranged to sell Dow Jones and the Journal to Clarence W. Barron, the Boston correspondent for the Journal since 1889, for $130,000.
 Because Barron had financial difficulties, his wife Jessie Waldron Barron made the $2,500 down payment to buy Dow Jones in 1902; Clarence would first own a Dow Jones share about ten years later.

 Under Barron's ownership, Thomas F. Woodlock was editor of the Journal from 1902 to 1905.
 By the end of Woodlock's tenure, daily circulation for the Journal rose from 7,000 to 11,000.
 William Peter Hamilton became lead editorial writer in 1908, a time when the Journal began reflecting the views of Barron.
 Hamilton wrote what Scharff considered "daily sermons in support of free-market capitalism".

 Barron and his predecessors were credited with creating an atmosphere of fearless, independent financial reporting—a novelty in the early days of business journalism.
 In 1921, Barron's, the United States's premier financial weekly, was founded.
 Scharff described the newspaper in the Barron era as "Wall Street's public defender" against regulatory efforts by the U.S. Congress.
-Circulation continued to rise, reaching 18,750 to 1920 and 52,000 briefly in 1928.
+Circulation continued to rise, reaching 18,750 to 1920 and 52,000 briefly in 1928, but did not exceed that of its main competitor, The Magazine of Wall Street, which was the leading financial publication of the era.
 Barron died in 1928, a year before Black Tuesday, the stock market crash that greatly affected the Great Depression in the United States.
 Barron's descendants, the Bancroft family, would continue to control the company until 2007.

 The Wall Street Crash of 1929 would be yet another challenge to the Journal on top of Barron's death.
 William Peter Hamilton died of pneumonia on December 9, 1929, aged 63.
 Circulation of the Journal, having surpassed 50,000 in 1928, dropped below 28,000 in the 1930s, and the newspaper downsized from 28 to 16 pages in the 1930s as well.
 Dow Jones president Hugh Bancroft retired in 1932; following his death in 1933, his widow Jane Waldron Bancroft appointed Kenneth Craven "Casey" Hogate as new company president.
 Hogate envisioned expanding the scope of the Journal to a "more general business paper" beyond stock and bond numbers.